 Dr. Schreiber has a BA in Sociology from the College of Wooster in Wooster Ohio, and a masters and doctorate in Higher Education Administration from Indiana University in Bloomington.

-Eric Mokover and Jennifer Tabbush both worked in MBA Admissions at UCLA’s Anderson School of Management.
-Eric was Director of MBA Admissions for many years, and Jennifer was Associate Director of MBA Admissions for 8 years.
-Eric was very involved in the Graduate Management Admissions Counsel.
-With years of MBA Admissions experience as well as corporate experience (Eric at Disney and Jennifer at Merrill Lynch and Nissan), we can provide expert guidance in all aspects of choosing and applying to MBA programs, in the U.S. and abroad.
+Eric Mokover worked in MBA Admissions at UCLA’s Anderson School of Management.
+Eric was Director of MBA Admissions for many years.
+Eric was also very involved in the Graduate Management Admissions Counsel.
+With years of MBA Admissions experience as well as corporate experience (Eric worked for Disney), we can provide expert guidance in all aspects of choosing and applying to MBA programs, in the U.S. and abroad.

 Inna Gergel, Headed For College’s graduate health care advisor, has been advising undergraduate and graduate students for over fifteen years at UCLA.
 Since 2004, she has specialized in advising students seeking careers in health care including medical and dental school, nursing, physical therapy, physician assistant and psychology graduate programs.
 Inna advises students throughout their undergraduate careers and through the graduate school application process.
 Using a holistic approach, she aids students with academic preparation, research opportunities, volunteering and extra-curricular activities, revisions of personal statements, assistance in answering prompts during secondary applications, interviews and more.